microsoft/PartsUnlimited/docs/HOL_PartsUnlimited_WebSite_Continuous_Deployment/HOL_Continuous_Deployment_Release_Management.md

 	is because you are the owner of the Dev environment.

-1. Clone the Dev environment to Staging and Production Now that you have verified that the Dev Environment is configured correctly, you can clone it to Staging and Production.
+1. Clone the Dev environment to Staging and Production

+	Now that you have verified that the Dev Environment is configured correctly, you can clone it to Staging and Production.

 	* Click on the PartsUnlimited link and then the Edit link to open the Release Definition.
 	> **Note:** It is possible to change the definition for a Release without changing the Release Definition (i.e. the Release is an instance of the Release Definition that you can edit).
 You want to make sure that you are editing the Release Definition, not a Release.

-	* Click the ellipsis (...) on the Dev Environment card and select "Clone environment"
+	* Click the ellipsis (...) on the Dev Environment card and select "Clone environment".

 	![](media/28.png)
 	* A new Environment is created.
 Enter "Staging" for the name.
+	* Delete the "Azure Resource Group Deployment" task.
+This is not required in this Environment since the ARM template deployed the infrastructure for all 3 environments.
+	* Click the ellipsis (...) on the Staging Environment card and select "Configure variables".
+	* Delete all the variables.
+These are used by the "Azure Resource Group Deployment" task which you just deleted, so they are not necessary in this Environment.
 	* On the Azure Web App Deployment task, set the Slot to `staging`.

 	![](media/29.png)